Open navigation

 Roles control the kind of access—or permissions—that a user has for a given Role Type.
 The Role basically determines what a user will be able to do with the employee data they have role assignments for.

-For example, one Role might only allow employee information to be viewed (a read-only role), while another might give full access to read, modify, and delete user data (an admin role).
+For example, one Role might only allow employee information to be viewed (a read-only role), while another might give full access to read, modify, and delete employee data (an admin role).

 3 13 2019 8 21 35 AM